Installation

 sudo systemctl disable firewalld.service

-sudo yum -y install pritunl mongodb-org
+sudo dnf -y install pritunl pritunl-openvpn wireguard-tools mongodb-org

 sudo systemctl enable mongod pritunl